How to make video and audio accessible

 - off-screen sounds

-Aim to complete this within 14 days of publication.
+Aim to add accurate captions within 14 days of publication.

 Silent videos or those with only background audio

-Explain why near the video.
-For example, “No captions needed.
+Explain this near the video, for example: “No captions needed.
 Video has no spoken audio.”

-If a video has no audio but contains important text or visuals, it is unlikely to be accessible unless it has:
+If a video has no audio but contains important visuals or text, it is unlikely to be accessible unless it has:

 Live video streams

-Live streams are exempt from captions but providing them is strongly recommended.
+Live streams do not need captions, but providing them is strongly recommended.

-Platforms like YouTube allow auto-generated live captions, which must be enabled for each stream.
+Platforms like YouTube allow auto-generated live captions, which must be enabled separately for each planned stream.
 They are not retained after the live stream ends.
-Recordings of live streams will generate their own captions automatically.

 What to include in captions

-Captions provide the same information you hear to people who cannot hear the audio.
+Captions should provide the same information people get from hearing the audio.
 They should:

 - include all important speech

-- include all important speech and non-speech sounds (like [laughter], [intro music])
+- include meaningful non‑speech sounds (for example, [laughter], [intro music])

-- appear roughly in sync with the audio and remain visible for at least one second
+- be roughly in sync and visible for at least one second

 - the speaker’s identity affects meaning